rockettheme/docs/Docs/joomla/extensions/rokgallery/rokgallery_administrator.md

 #### Upload
 ![][rokgallery_component_upload]

 :   1. **Browse** Opens a file browser enabling you to select one or more image files to upload to RokGallery.
-[64%, 25%]
+[64%, 23%, nw]
     2. **Upload** Initiates the upload process for selected files.
 You'll see the upload status update during upload.
-[64%, 58%]
+[64%, 62%, ne]

 1. The **Browse** button opens a file browser enabling you to select one or more image files to upload to RokGallery.
 This is useful if you'd prefer not to click and drag files manually into this popup, or if your browser doesn't support that functionality.